10 Safest Places to Live in Pennsylvania

 Are the Safest Cities PA Also Affordable?

 Affordability varies.
 Many safe towns have moderate costs, but high-safety areas like Franklin Park and Swarthmore command premium housing prices reflecting their desirability, amenities, and school quality.
+Weighing the pros and cons of living in Pennsylvania can further clarify the tradeoffs between safety and cost across different communities.

 What Amenities or Community Features Enhance Safety in PA Neighborhoods?